xiaoyuvax/MOOS/MOOS.bflat.md

 The fact is, BFlat cannot build MOOS directly, at least BFlat doesn't read .csproj file.
 That's why(of course not for MOOS only) I wrote [BFlatA](https://github.com/xiaoyuvax/bflata), a small wrapper and buildscript generater as well as project flattener for BFlat, which can extract build arguments, file references, dependencies(such as nuget package) and resources from project hierachy starting from a root csproj file, and then allowing executing BFlat to build a C# project written in VS starting from a root .csproj file.
 You can read more details and find the source code [here](https://github.com/xiaoyuvax/bflata).

-Special Note: Since the linker comes with BFlat is not compatiable with the MSVC static libs referenced(at least version that i used, maybe not for other), so i used the MSVC linker comes with that lib as to avoid problem.
+Special Note: Since the linker comes with BFlat is not compatiable with the MSVC static libs referenced(at least MSVC version that i used, maybe not for other), so i used the MSVC linker comes with that lib as to avoid problem.

 ## A summary:
 In order to build MOOS with BFlat, you need: